-The recently passed Consolidated Appropriations Act (CAA) allows Duke employees greater flexibility in using remaining 2020 balances and making changes to 2021 elections for Duke’s healthcare reimbursement account and dependent care reimbursement account.
-The CAA permits employers to temporarily adopt provisions that allow employees to carry over the full amount of their unused 2020 balances in both their health and dependent care reimbursement accounts for payment of 2021 expenses.
+The Consolidated Appropriations Act (CAA) allows Duke employees greater flexibility in using remaining 2020 balances and making changes to 2021 elections for Duke’s healthcare reimbursement account and dependent care reimbursement account.
+The CAA permits employers to temporarily adopt provisions that allow employees to carry over the full amount of their unused 2020 and 2021 balances in both their health and dependent care reimbursement accounts for payment of 2021 and 2022 expenses, respectively.
 Additional provisions of the Act give employees greater flexibility in making prospective, mid-year changes to both of these accounts.

 Below are additional details regarding these changes.